-From the perspective of a legendary game designer, John Romero said that due to the pressure of profitability many shooters today are “deliberately” making mistakes.
+From the perspective of a legendary game designer, John Romero said that many shooters today are “deliberately” making mistakes due to the pressure of profitability.

-According to him, shooters today are somewhat similar to RPG games when they throw you a lot of different weapons, making you have to compare and choose from one map to another, from the game. game after game, and weaker guns are always thrown away like an outdated phone.
+According to him, shooters today are somewhat similar to RPG games when they throw you a lot of different weapons, making you have to compare and choose from one map to another from the game.
+Game after game and weaker guns are always thrown away like an outdated phone.
 And Doom’s father didn’t like it.

 To illustrate his ideas, John Romero brought Doom (original 1993) as an example.
-“With Doom, it’s extremely important that every time you pick up a new weapon, it never makes any previous weapon useless.
+“With Doom, it’s essential that every time you pick up a new weapon, it never makes any previous weapon useless.
 It is an important design feature, ”he said.
 “How can you get a revolver without making a pistol obsolete?
-By the amount of ammunition it consumes, by the lack of precision at a distance – the pistol costs less and is extremely accurate at long range. ”
+By the amount of ammunition it consumes, the pistol costs less and is extremely accurate at a long-range by the lack of precision at a distance. ”

 The way developers make games today is also something that Doom’s father criticized.
-In any Doom version, you can encounter many different secrets in each game screen, from the secret room, the auxiliary items or some BFG bullets, and that’s what Mr. John Romero wants to see more of modern games.
-According to him, shooters today are less secretive because they are too expensive – if Wolfenstein 3D was created by a few dozen people in a few months, Modern Warfare was created by hundreds of people and cost tens of millions.
-USD.
-So developers are hesitant to include unimportant things like secret rooms into the game simply because it adds staff working hours and thus, increases in labor and equipment costs.
+In any Doom version, you can encounter many different secrets in each game screen, from the secret room, the auxiliary items, or some BFG bullets, and that’s what Mr. John Romero wants to see more of modern games.
+According to him, shooters today are less secretive because they are too expensive.
+If a few dozen people created Wolfenstein 3D in a few months, Modern Warfare was created by hundreds of people and cost tens of millions of USD.
+So developers are hesitant to include unimportant things like secret rooms into the game only because it adds staff working hours and thus, increases labor and equipment costs.

-In fact, the absence of secret rooms may have another cause: the rise of shooting games set in real-life settings such as Battlefield, Call of Duty or Medal of Honor.
-When you fight in the usual urban villages, the secret rooms will be downright lost because not everyone is free to dug into the underground room in a poor village or slum.
+The absence of secret rooms may have another cause: the rise of shooting games set in real-life settings such as Battlefield, Call of Duty, or Medal of Honor.
+When you fight in the typical urban villages, the secret rooms will be downright lost because not everyone is free to dug into the underground room in a poor village or slum.

-John Romero also took the time to talk about the harmful effects of the “real” factor in modern shooters: they pave the way for criticism of “games that cause violence” on the part of people who have little knowledge about game or want to find the culprit instead.
-If Doom is extremely gore but in an animated style and thus seems “harmless” more, today’s shooting games are set somewhere in the world, such as Wildlands in Bolivia, Call of Duty and Battlefield in South America or the Middle East, Homefront in the US, and so on.
-In fact, when you make a game set in context involving any place in the real world or deliberately make it look like a specific place, you will make people there.
+John Romero also took the time to talk about the harmful effects of the “real” factor in modern shooters: they pave the way for criticism of “games that cause violence” on people who have little knowledge about games want to find the culprit instead.
+Suppose Doom is too gore but in an animated style and thus seems “harmless” more.
+In that case, today’s shooting games are set somewhere in the world, such as Wildlands in Bolivia, Call of Duty and Battlefield in South America or the Middle East, Homefront in the US, and so on.
+When you make a game set in the context involving any place in the real world or deliberately make it look like a specific place, you will make people there.

-In fact, John Romero not only talks about what he wants to see in today’s shooting games, but also makes it possible with action.
+John Romero talks about what he wants to see in today’s shooting games and makes it possible with action.
 Earlier this year, he launched Sigil – an unofficial expansion for Doom in the form of a mod, and it adheres to the principles set in the 1990s.
-It is filled with secret areas, its guns are not only weapons but also puzzles, and of course, the army of demons for you to enjoy cartoon-style gore effects.
+It is filled with secret areas.
+Its guns are weapons and puzzles, and of course, the army of demons for you to enjoy cartoon-style gore effects.
 This mod has received a warm welcome from Doom fans, especially those who still “plow” the original version released nearly 30 years ago.
-For John Romero, Sigil is the place where he does what he should have in Doom but has not been thought of, and will be the foundation for Blackroom, the FPS title that he and his studio are doing and will launch in the future. .
+For John Romero, Sigil is where he does what he should have in Doom but has not been thought of and will be the foundation for Blackroom, the FPS title that he and his studio are doing and will launch in the future.